Missile Command: Competitive play

-Beginning on March 15, 2013, Victor Sandberg of Sweden scored 81,796,035 points live on Twitch after 56 hours of play.
-On December 27 of the same year, Sandberg started a 71-hour and 41 minute game with a score of 103,809,990—10 points short of getting an additional 176 cities.

-Tournament settings

 On July 3, 1985, Roy Shildt of Los Angeles set a world record in tournament-set Missile Command, with a score of 1,695,265, as verified by Twin Galaxies.
-This score, as well it earning his induction into the Video Game Hall of Fame, were published in the 1986 Guinness Book of World Records.
+This score, as well it earning his induction into the Video Game Hall of Fame, were published in the 1986 edition of Guinness World Records.

-After more than 20 years, on March 9, 2006, UK-based gamer Tony Temple set a new world record of 1,967,830 points, also with Tournament settings as confirmed by Twin Galaxies.
+More than 20 years later, on March 9, 2006, Tony Temple of the United Kingdom set a new world record of 1,967,830 points, also with Tournament settings as confirmed by Twin Galaxies.
 Temple's score was published in the 2008 Guinness Book of World Records Gamer's Edition, although Guinness noted that the score was controversial due to Temple playing on game settings that increased cursor speed and was therefore easier than those of Roy Shildt, the previous record holder.
-Tony Temple increased his world record on two occasions, culminating in a score of 4,472,570 in 2 hours and 57 minutes–verified on September 9, 2010.
-This is the first verified time that a player passed wave 256 under tournament settings; the game difficulty starts over at wave 1 again.